 Meet the TED2020 Fellows and Senior Fellows whose ideas and innovations are creating meaningful impact.

-Artist, writer and filmmaker Zahra Al-Mahdi's work reveals the unintended impacts humans have on their societies and ecosystems.
+Artist, writer, filmmaker and TED Fellow Zahra Al-Mahdi's work reveals the unintended impacts humans have on their societies and ecosystems.
 She is known for collage work using ink sketches layered over photographs, animation on live action and installations that deal with dissected anatomical figures that probe themes in science fiction, post-colonialism and post-structuralism.

 Kiran Gandhi, known by her stage name Madame Gandhi, is an electronic musician, producer, drummer and gender-rights advocate who blurs the boundaries between art, performance and activism.
 To combat menstruation stigmas, she ran the London Marathon while bleeding freely on her period in 2015.
 She has performed in music festivals such as Pitchfork, Lightning in a Bottle, Roskilde and SXSW.